manishbsta/opal-travel-planner/README.md

 - Oboarding screen as the application summary
 - Adding, Editing & Deleting Travel Plans (Accessible on Long-Press on the Travel Plan Items).
-- Travel Plans categorization and its updating category (Status)
+- Travel Plans categorization and (Status) update
-- Use of GPT for generating dynamic activities
+- Use of AI for generating dynamic activities
 - Map View for destination and activities